stevencurtis/SwiftCoding/UINavigationController/README.md

 Animated is the nice sliding animation that moves across the screen: usually you would want that to be true.

 ##Pop View Controller
-We can also pop the topmost view controller from the top of the stack, whih is usually the `UIViewController` instance that is visible to the user
+We can also pop the topmost view controller from the top of the stack, whih is usually the `UIViewController` instance that is visible to the user:

 ```swift
 self.navigationController?.popViewController(animated: true)
 ```

 ##Dealing with the array
 The navigation stack is actully an array!
-We can access that using the following
+We can access that using the following:
 ```swift
 var array = self.navigationContoller?.viewControllers
 ```